 Banks can easily take advantage of their position by crafting the addendum according to their own interests.
-For example, Redfin agent Rachelle King noticed that her client’s $10,000 closing credit failed to show up in the addendum.
+For example, former Redfin agent Rachelle King noticed that her client’s $10,000 closing credit failed to show up in the addendum.
 In this case, the bank addendum stated that any changes made would nullify the entire document.
 But, Rachelle took charge and got the bank to add the closing credit anyway.

 Sometimes, the bank will require you to do a formal inspection of the property before you put in an offer—an up-front cost of $400 – 500.
 But most often, you’ll proceed with the inspection once you agree on the deal.
 Since the inspection contingency period is often shorter with REO purchases, make sure to move quickly.
 If utilities like water and heat are shut off, you’ll need to shell out $100 – 200 to get the property de-winterized.

 Appraisers will be more conservative than ever: they may raise issues with the home that could become conditions of your loan.
 Southern California Redfin agent Anna Nevares says “repairs oftentimes must be required by the lender in order for the bank to consider doing them.
 Even then, the buyer sometimes must complete the repair on their own, prior to close of escrow, with the bank’s permission, but at the buyer’s liability and risk of not closing escrow.”
 Repair costs are often in the thousands in Southern California: Joyti Goundar recently had a client who had to pay $6,000 for a termite inspection.

 The following items are usually paid for by the home-owner in a normal transaction, but often get overlooked with REOs.
 Expect to pay extra for: